 NYFF57: Documentary Lineup Features World Premieres, 3D & New York Stories, Tickets On Sale

-Film lovers, it’s time to nail down your fall moving-going schedule.
+Film lovers, it’s time to nail down your fall movie-going schedule.
 Single tickets for the 57th New York Film Festival, which runs September 27-October 13, are on sale now.
 The Main Slate and Special Events sections have their hot tickets, among them Boon Joon-ho’s Parasite, Pedro Almodóvar’s Pain and Glory, Navid Lapid’s Synonyms, and Todd Phillips’s Joker, which just walked off with the Golden Lion at the 2019 Venice Film Festival.
 And then there’s NYFF57’s Opening Night, Martin Scorsese’s The Irishman, and festival Centerpiece, Noah Baumbach’s Marriage Story.
 Both are sure to sell out quickly.
 But don’t fret if you miss out, there’s always standby.
 These, however, aren’t the offerings we’re most excited about at this year’s event.
 We’re all about the documentary lineup.
 That’s where the magic is happening at NYFF57 with six world premieres and several films seeking distribution.

 Most of the fest’s feature-length documentaries are contained in the Spotlight on Documentary section.
 But there are few hiding out in the Main Slate, Retrospective, and Revivals sections.